tmtsoftware/csw-python/README.md

 This package contains python APIs for the [TMT Common Software (CSW)](https://github.com/tmtsoftware/csw).

-Note: Python version 3.7 is required.
+Note: Python version 3.8 is required.

 The latest release has been published to https://pypi.org/project/tmtpycsw/ and can be installed with:

     pip install tmtpycsw

+## API Documentation

+Run `make doc` to generate the API documentation for the Python classes.
+Then open `build/csw/index.html`.
+(Note: Requires that pdoc3 is installed: To install, run: `pip3 install pdoc3`.)

 ## CSW Event Service